Current as of: December 21, 2024 - 10:35

 £ 899

-This trip includes one or more nights over 11,480ft (3,500m) above sea level, where there is a genuine risk of being affected by acute mountain sickness (AMS).
-If left untreated, AMS can be life-threatening.
-We expect most clients to experience some mild symptoms of altitude sickness, such as headaches, shortness of breath while walking or sleeplessness.
-Our leaders are trained to identify symptoms of severe AMS and if a client requires extra care, arrangements such as rapid descent, will be made immediately.
+Altitude Warning: This trip includes one or more nights over 9,845ft (3,000m) above sea level, where there is a genuine risk of being affected by acute altitude illnesses; if left untreated, this can be life-threatening.
+Most should expect to experience some mild symptoms of altitude sickness, such as headaches, shortness of breath or sleeplessness.
+Our leaders are trained to identify symptoms of severe altitude illnesses and, if a customer requires extra care, arrangements such as a rapid descent will be made.

-Several medical conditions or medications can reduce your body’s ability to acclimatise.
-This may affect your performance and make you more susceptible to AMS.
-If you are worried about any pre-existing conditions, such as heart conditions, or your overall physical ability, you must seek medical advice prior to booking.
-The drug Diamox (also known as acetazolamide and normally only available on prescription) has been shown to aid acclimatisation in some individuals, and therefore may reduce the risk of AMS.
-Clients considering using Diamox should speak to their doctor about the drug, its side-effects and a prescription.
-While we endeavour to assist all our clients in achieving their goals, there may be times when your leader decides to delay or stop your ascent based on your overall condition or the onset of AMS.
+Several medical conditions or medications can affect a person’s ability to acclimatise, making them more susceptible to acute altitude illnesses.
+Those with pre-existing conditions, such as heart or lung conditions, those who have suffered with altitude sickness before, or those with concerns about overall physical ability, should consult their doctor before booking.
+The drug Diamox (acetazolamide) may aid acclimatisation in some individuals.
+Those considering using Diamox should speak to their doctor about the drug, its suitability, side-effects, and a prescription.
+Please note, while we endeavour to assist all our customers in achieving their goals, there may be times when a leader decides to delay or stop someone’s ascent based on their condition.

 If you are not taking out Exodus Travel Insurance, make sure your policy covers you up to the maximum altitude on this trip (if trekking in the Himalaya your policy should also cover the use of a helicopter for emergency medical evacuation).